sspier/terraform-aws-starter-stack/README.md

 # terraform-aws-starter-stack

-A small Terraform project to learn the basics of infrastructure as code using AWS.
+A Hello World of Terraform.

 - This version creates a single EC2 instance in the default VPC using Terraform.
 The instance runs a tiny HTTP server that serves a simple hello page.